json-schema-org/understanding-json-schema/source/reference/object.rst

     --X
     // Since ``additionalProperties`` is ``false``, this extra
     // property "direction" makes the object invalid:
-    { "number": 1600, "street_name": "Pennsylvania", "street_type": "Avenue",
-      "direction": "NW" }
+    { "number": 1600, "street_name": "Pennsylvania", "street_type": "Avenue", "direction": "NW" }

-If ``additionalProperties`` is an object, that object is a schema that will be used to validate any additional properties not listed in ``properties``.
+You can use non-boolean schemas to put more complex constraints on the additional properties of an instance.
 For example, one can allow additional properties, but only if they are each a string:

 .. schema_example::

     {
       "type": "object",
       "properties": {
         "number": { "type": "number" },
         "street_name": { "type": "string" },
-        "street_type": { "type": "string",
-                         "enum": ["Street", "Avenue", "Boulevard"]
+        "street_type": { "enum": ["Street", "Avenue", "Boulevard"] }
-                       }
       },
       "additionalProperties": { "type": "string" }
     }